Dmumladz3/Epam-course-module1/modules/19. Build tools (Maven, Gradle)/Homework.md

 **Part 1.
 Build tools**

-Download archive (build tools) with sources of multi module project with the following structure:
+Download archive (build tools) from [here](<https://git.epam.com/epm-cdp/global-java-foundation-program/java-modules/-/blob/master/modules/19.%20Build%20tools%20(Maven,%20Gradle)/build%20tools.zip>) which contains sources of multi module project with the following structure:

     builders\
     	admin\
     	services\
     	utils\
     	web\

+The modules contains only the code without build script.
+Your homework is to correct configure the build system for the codebase.

+1. Choose any of the build system:

+   - Ant+Ivy (Optional),
+   - Maven
+   - Gradle

-Create Ant+Ivy (Optional), Maven and Gradle build scripts to build the project.
-Two artifacts – war (for web module) and jar (for admin module) should be generated as a result of script running.
-Also you need to create README file with build instructions.
+   to build the project.

+2. Two artifacts – war (for web module) and jar (for admin module) should be generated as a result of script running.
-Task details:

-- Only one project should be in your repository.
-Build scripts for different build tools should be in the root directory of the project.

-- Repository MUST not contain result artifacts (jar, war).
+3. `builder` parent build script should be able to create child projects.

+4. Add the target folders in the `.gitignore` folder.

-- README file should contain instructions to build project via Ant, Maven, Gradle tools.
+5. Add `README` file that contain instructions to build project via Ant, Maven, Gradle tools.
 Instructions must contain command line to start build project.

-- Build script should allow test running.
+6. Build script should allow test running.
 Details about how to run tests should be written in README.

-You can get 100 points for this part
+You will get 100 points for this part.

-Task will not be accepted if you generate scripts by any generation tools (for example, Ant and Gradle from Maven script).

 **Part 2 (Optional).
 CI/CD using Jenkins Home Work**